John Boyega isn’t going to ‘take the money and shush’

 NEW YORK (AP) — John Boyega is only 28, but being a professional actor of 10 years and a veteran of three “Star Wars” films has given him insight into what it’s like for a young performer breaking into Hollywood.

+“I always tell young actors who are getting into it, they’ve got their first franchise or first big role: You’re gonna have to navigate people assuming that you’re a piece of (expletive),” says Boyega.
 “Normally the assumption is you keep quiet, you keep cashing checks and you keep it moving.
-That’s the hardest thing to navigate, when you don’t feel that way,” he says.
+That’s the hardest thing to navigate, when you don’t feel that way.”

 This year, Boyega has made it clear he doesn’t feel that way, that he isn’t going to bite his tongue.
 In July, he gave a fiery speech at a London protest in the wake of George Floyd’s death, shouting through a megaphone and fighting back tears.
 He wondered aloud whether he’d have a career afterward.